Intravenous Immunoglobulin (IVIG)

 How To Take It

-IVIG is given as an intravenous infusion (through the vein in the arm) or subcutaneous (under the skin).
-The infusion may be given once, or monthly over one to five days.
+IVIG is given as an intravenous (IV) infusion (through the vein in the arm) or subcutaneous (a shot under the skin).
+The infusion may be given once, or monthly, over one to five days.
 Frequency and duration of infusions depend on the condition being treated.
 IVIG can take several weeks to fully take effect.
-The dosing of IVIG also varies dependent on the condition but usually is based on body weight.
+The dosing of IVIG also varies on the condition but is usually based on body weight.

 Side Effects

 The majority of people do well with treatment, experiencing only minor side effects.
-IVIG may cause infusion reactions, which may present as fevers, chills, flushing, rash, muscle aches, and nausea.
-Headaches are also relatively common.
-These are generally not severe and improve with analgesics and antihistamines.
+Common side effects may include headaches, fevers, chills, flushing, rash, muscle aches, and nausea.
+These side effects are usually mild and improve with rest, fluids, and medication such as anti-inflammatories or antihistamines.

-Additionally, the sugar level in the blood may be increased following an infusion.
-This can often be avoided by slowing down the infusions and hydrating the body well.
-Additionally, because the medication is given with a large volume of liquid, it may worsen heart failure and may cause blood pressure to increase temporarily.
+Additionally, because IVIG is given with a large volume of liquid, it may worsen heart failure and may cause blood pressure to increase temporarily.
 IVIG also increases the risk for blood clots slightly when given in high doses.

 Tell Your Rheumatology Provider